Recurrent Equilibrium Networks: Flexible Dynamic Models with Guaranteed Stability and Robustness: Use Case: Data-Driven Feedback Control Design

 \subsection{Echo State Network and Convex Optimization}

 Here we describe a particular setting in which the data-driven optimization of nonlinear policies can be posed as a \textit{convex} problem.
-Suppose we wish to design a causal feedback controller solving (at least approximately) a problem of the form:
+Suppose we wish to design a controller solving (at least approximately) a problem of the form:

-where $\zeta$ is the response of the performance outputs to a \textit{particular class} of inputs $w$, $J$ is a convex objective function, and $c$ is a set of convex constraints, e.g. state and control signal bounds.
+where $\zeta$ is the response of the performance outputs to a \textit{particular class} of disturbances $w$, $J$ is a convex objective function, and $c$ is a set of convex constraints, e.g. state and control signal bounds.

 If we take $\Qb$ as an echo state network, c.f.
 Section \ref{sec:echostate}:

 where $f_q$ is fixed and $g_q$ is linearly parameterized by $\theta$, i.e.

 Then $\Qb$ has the representation